rpecuch/work-day-scheduler/README.md

 ![saved events on calendar](./assets/images/load-saved-events.png)

 To clear all events from the calendar, click the button on the bottom of the page.
+To clear a single event, click on the button on the corresponding row.

 ![button to clear events from calendar](./assets/images/clear-calendar.png)